lis-epfl/micro-502/docs/exercise_2/exercise_2_description.rst

 In simpler words:

-  - If **self.q_tr = 0**, we assume that the drone undergoes motions which perfectly match the piecewise constant acclereration assumption.
+  - If **self.q_tr = 0**, we assume that the drone undergoes motions which perfectly match the piecewise constant acceleration assumption.
 Therefore, the Kalman Filter will rely heavily on our model prediction to provide an accurate state estimate.

   - If **self.q_tr >> 0**, we assume that the drone undergoes motions which are different to the piecewise constant accleration assumption.
 Therefore, with a higher **self.q_tr**, the Kalman Filter will rely more heavily on the noisy sensor measurements to provide a more accurate state estimate.

 Starting with **self.q_tr = 0**, increase **self.q_tr** by small increments and investigate how this affects the behavior of the drone in the parcours.
-You can then keep tuning this coeffcient to find the lowest possible total run-time!
+You can then keep tuning this coefficient to find the lowest possible total run-time!

-**Note:** There are more advanced mehtods to determine your process covariance.
+**Note:** There are more advanced methods to determine your process covariance.
 An ideal process covariance may for instance be calculated from the variance between the predicted and measured accelerations along the parcours.

 ====================================================================================
 Any questions about the exercise, please contact Julius Wanner (julius.wanner@epfl.ch).